Culbert Olson: Governor of California, 1939–1943

 Olson's tenure in the governorship got off to a rocky start.
 He collapsed four days after his inauguration, and doctors discovered that he was suffering from an ailing heart.
-On top of personal health matters, Kate Jeremy Olson, the Governor's wife of nearly thirty-nine years, died shortly after he assumed the office.
+On top of personal health matters, Kate Jeremy Olson, the Governor's wife of nearly thirty-four years, died shortly after he assumed the office.

 Among those Olson appointed to his cabinet were businessman George Killion as director of Finance, labor leader George G. Kidwell as director of Industrial Relations, and social worker Martha Chickering as director of Social Welfare.
 During his tenure, he appointed four associate justices to the state Supreme Court: Jesse W. Carter, Phil S. Gibson, Roger J. Traynor, and B. Rey Schauer.
 After the death of chief justice Waste in 1940, Olson elevated Gibson to the position.

 Contrasting with the conservative policies of Governor Frank Merriam, Olson promoted friendly relations with the state's labor unions.
 In September 1939, he officially pardoned Tom Mooney, a labor activist and political prisoner accused of plotting the 1916 Preparedness Day Bombing in San Francisco.
 Olson cited scant evidence against Mooney as the reason for his pardon.
 The next month, Olson pardoned Mooney's alleged accomplice, Warren Billings.